RocketChat/docs-old/guides/administrator-guides/rocket-chat-apps/jira-server-integration.md

 To connect a channel or private group, execute the slashcommand `/jira-server connect`.
 You will receive an ephemeral message containing the list of projects in your Jira that are available for you to connect to.
 Now for every project you want to connect, you can run the slashcommand `/jira-server connect PROJECT_KEY`.

-> **Note** Your bot will need to be invited to any group or channel you connected with `/jira-server connect <Project Key>`.
-Example: `/invite @rocket.cat` will enable the `@rocket.cat` bot to post messages from the Jira connector into the group or channel connected.

 A channel or private group can be connected to as many Jira Projects as you want; similarly, a Jira Project can be connected to as many channels or private groups as you want;

-### Jira Cloud

-All of the above commands work as long as you substitute `/jira-server` with `/jira`